Next Education achieves another milestone; celebrates 15 years of excellence in providing new-age edtech solutions | www.lokmattimes.com

 Next Education achieves another milestone; celebrates 15 years of excellence in providing new-age edtech solutions

 Recently, they rolled out Next 360, a comprehensive school suite that provides everything from learning management solutions, administrative aid tools, digital content, virtual labs, integrated curriculum, and technical support.
-Their innovative products and solutions have transformed the lives of around 10 per cent of India's private-school-going children daily.
+Their innovative products and solutions have transformed the lives of around 10% of India’s private-school-going children daily.
 Next Education has partnered with schools based in India as well as abroad.

 Beas Dev Ralhan, CEO, Next Education, said, “Since inception, we have envisioned building solutions that make students future-ready by instilling in them 21st-century skills.
 Our focus has always been on equipping students, academic institutions, and other stakeholders with best-in-class solutions.
 Since our inception, we have successfully scaled our offerings and provided technology-driven solutions to our partner schools, making education affordable and accessible.
 We plan to continue our growth momentum in the upcoming years.
 As of now, we are working towards further bolstering the education sector with new-age technologies.”